acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/06-tasks.md

 - Pointer chasing algorithms employ a series of irregular memory access patterns where the data of the previous memory access is required in order to determine the memory address of the next pointer.

 Another flow control statement that was hard to parallelize was the *while* loop with it's unknown number of iterations.

 The *omp task* construct addresses these issues by generating tasks that are then executed by all available threads.

+## The *omp task*
 What is a task?
 - A task is composed of the code to be executed and the data environment (inputs to be used and outputs to be generated).